R3Conclave/conclave-core-sdk/docs/docs/faq.md

 It's up to the host to route messages to and from the network.
 Conclave doesn't define any particular network protocol to use.
 Mails and serialized `EnclaveInstanceInfo` objects are just byte arrays, so you can send them using REST, gRPC, Corda flows, raw sockets, embed them inside some other protocol, use files etc.

+### What is a confidential service?

+A confidential service is a service built using the principles of enclave-oriented design.
+Such services can keep their data secure and give end users hard guarantees about how their data will be used, guarantees that do *not* require the service provider to be trusted.

+In any confidential service there must be at least three parties: the service provider, the service consumer/end user, and an auditor.
+The auditor provides the link between a natural language specification of what the service is meant to do in a form understandable by the users and the actually executing code.

+Service providers and auditors are just roles and can be allocated amongst different people or groups in different ways.
+For example, in the simplest case the service's users are their own auditors.
+This requires the users to be comfortable reading source code, and to have the time and energy to audit new versions as they're released.
+Because that will rarely be the case it's more conventional to have third party auditors who perform this service for a fee.
+The output of the auditor can be one of:

+1. An enclave constraint (see the [tutorial](writing-hello-world.md)) that specifies which enclaves are acceptable for use, and a description of what they do.
+Those constraints are then incorporated into clients or integrations by the users directly.
+2. A full download of a client app that has the constraint hard-coded into it.

+The advantage of the latter is that the client app is also audited, providing extra guarantees of security.
+If the client isn't checked or written by the service users themselves, then they have no real guarantee an enclave is even being used at all.
+It's also got better usability because users can simply download the client directly from the website of the auditors, thus establishing them as the root of trust.

+Obviously having the service provider be their own auditor doesn't make sense, although unfortunately we have seen a few enclave deployments in the wild that try to work this way!
+Such setups give the appearance of security without actually providing any.

+### How should my confidential service UI be implemented and distributed?

+The primary constraint is that the provider of the client (the UI) and the provider of the hosting should be different.
+It must be so because the purpose of the enclave is protect secrets, and if the host also provides you with the user interface or client app then you don't even know the client is talking to the enclave in the first place.
+It may take the data when it's unencrypted (e.g. on your screen or disk) and simply send it elsewhere, encrypt it with a back door or break the protection of the system in many other ways.

+Fixing this depends on how you're using enclaves.
+If you're using it to defend against malicious datacenter operators/clouds then the client app must be distributed *outside* of those clouds.
+For example, providing the client app for download from the same server that hosts the enclave wouldn't make sense: a malicious host could just tamper with the client instead of the enclave.

+This constraint poses special difficulties when trying to implement a classical web or mobile-app based service with enclaves.
+On the web the client UI logic always comes from the same server it interacts with, and the user has no way to control what version of the HTML and JavaScript is downloaded.
+As web browsers don't understand enclave attestations you can't host a web server inside an enclave either (and it would be highly inefficient to do so).

+One way to solve this is to take the approach outlined in the previous question: make the user interface and client logic a totally separate artifact that can be downloaded directly from the auditors.
+The client then communicates with the host and through it the enclave using whatever protocol you like.

+Another way is to have the users download the client from the service provider but require it to be signed by the auditor.

+In practical terms this means you should be designing your client UI as a downloadable desktop or mobile app, not a web app.
+You should also consider who will play the role of auditor in your design early on.

+### Can I write clients in languages other than Java?

+Yes, in three ways:

+1. You can use JNI to load a JVM and invoke the client library that way.
+1. You can run your client program on top of the JVM directly.
+Modern JVMs are capable of running many languages these days and giving them transparent Java interop, including languages you might not think of like C++, Rust, Ruby, Python, JavaScript, and so on.
+1. You can compile the client library to a standalone C library that exports a regular C API by using GraalVM native-image.
+   This library can then be used directly (if writing in C/C++) or via your languages foreign function interface.

+The latter approach may be provided out of the box by Conclave in future.
+If your project needs such support please [email us directly](mailto:conclave@r3.com) to ask about it.
+The amount of work involved isn't large.

 ### Will using Conclave require any agreements with Intel?